FHU/2023-os-memes/_posts/2023-01-24-sflowers51-introduction-meme.md

 ---
-title:
+title: Abstraction Meme
-author:
+author: Sam Flowers
-image:
+image: They Don't Know
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Abstraction is so important to computer science and we forget about it sometime.